 When you use AI features, we may process prompts, instructions, messages, files, outputs, and related context to:

-• generate responses and outputs;
+- generate responses and outputs;

-• execute workflows and AI-assisted actions;
+- execute workflows and AI-assisted actions;

-• troubleshoot issues and provide support;
+- troubleshoot issues and provide support; and

-• evaluate and monitor system quality and performance;
+- evaluate and monitor system quality and performance.

 Unless otherwise stated in a separate written agreement: